cskelk789/Automated-ELK-Stack-Deployment/README.md

 ![ELK Server Implementation](https://user-images.githubusercontent.com/95726896/145699262-aac163ea-039e-48d3-bb53-b352aaa48a03.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the **yml and config** file may be used to install only certain pieces of it, such as Filebeat.
+More files have been created in the appropriate containers to automate deployment.

 * [DVWA Web VM/Docker Configuration](https://github.com/cskelk789/ELK-Stack-Deployment/blob/main/Ansible/DVWA/pentest.yml)
 * [Hosts File](https://github.com/cskelk789/ELK-Stack-Deployment/blob/main/Ansible/hosts)